 - My Lists – this feature gives students the ability to create multiple lists to store and organise citations for content.

 - My Workspace – a tool that allows students to organise their research for articles and book chapters they want to work with later.
-Add notes to items, delete and move items to and from folders plus export any citation from your workspace when you’re logged in.
+Students can add notes to items, delete and move items to and from folders plus export any citation from their workspace when they are logged in.

-- Understanding Great Works – a research tool that connects primary texts with with journal articles and book chapters on JSTOR that cite those texts.
+- Understanding Series – a research tool that connects primary texts with journal articles and book chapters on JSTOR that cite those texts.

-- Text Analyzer – students can upload their own text or document and Text Analyzer processes the text to find the most significant topics and recommend relevant JSTOR content
+- Text Analyzer – students can upload their own text or document and the Text Analyzer processes the text to find the most significant topics and recommend relevant JSTOR content.

 Access is available via IP Authentication, Shibboleth, Google and Microsoft Single Sign On (SSO), Username and Password.

 Usage statistics are available when you log into your admin account by clicking on www.jstor.org/analytics